Send this Website to a friend! (click here) Bookmark and Share

 About Grief Healing Discussion Groups

 We hope that you will decide to join us!
-Simply click on Grief Healing Discussion Groups, then click on "Register" next to the "Welcome Guest" greeting at the top of the page, and follow the instructions there.
+Simply click on Grief Healing Discussion Groups, then click on the green Create Account button at the top of the page, and follow the instructions there.
 (After you register, remember to bookmark the location as one of your favorite places.
 Use your browser's "Back" button to return to this page.)

 Why offer on-line discussion groups?